XppaiCyberr/GroqInterfaceExt/README.md

 # Groq API Chrome Extension

-A sleek, futuristic Chrome extension for interacting with the Groq API directly from any webpage.
-This extension provides a floating chat interface with powerful features for developers and AI enthusiasts.
+A powerful, feature-rich Chrome extension for interacting with the Groq API directly from any webpage.
+This extension provides a floating chat interface with advanced features for developers and AI enthusiasts.

 ![Groq API Extension Screenshot](screenshot.jpg)

 ## Features

+### Core Functionality
 - 🚀 **Floating UI**: Access Groq API from any webpage with a floating, resizable interface
-- 🧩 **Multi-Model Support**: Switch between Groq's various models including:
+- 🧩 **Multi-Model Support**: Switch between Groq's latest models including:
   - Llama 3.3 70B Versatile
   - Llama 3.3 70B SpecDec
   - DeepSeek R1 Distill Llama 70B